Situationist International: Aftermath (1968–1972)

 By 1972, Gianfranco Sanguinetti and Guy Debord were the only two remaining members of the SI.
 Working with Debord, in August 1975, Sanguinetti wrote a pamphlet titled Rapporto veridico sulle ultime opportunità di salvare il capitalismo in Italia (The Real Report on the Last Chance to Save Capitalism in Italy), which (inspired by Bruno Bauer) purported to be the cynical writing of "Censor", a powerful industrialist.
 The pamphlet argued that the ruling class of Italy supported the Piazza Fontana bombing and other covert, false flag mass slaughter for the higher goal of defending the capitalist status quo from communist influence.
 The pamphlet was mailed to 520 of Italy's most powerful individuals.
 It was received as genuine and powerful politicians, industrialists and journalists praised its content.
 After reprinting the tract as a small book, Sanguinetti revealed himself to be the true author.
 In the outcry that ensued and under pressure from Italian authorities Sanguinetti left Italy in February 1976, and was denied entry to France.

-After publishing in the last issue of the magazine an analysis of the May 1968 revolts, and the strategies that will need to be adopted in future revolutions, the SI was dissolved in 1972.
+After publishing in the last issue of the magazine, an analysis of the May 1968 revolts and the strategies that will need to be adopted in future revolutions, the SI was dissolved in 1972.

 Main concepts

 The spectacle and its society

-The Spectacle is a central notion in situationist theory, developed by Guy Debord in his 1967 book, The Society of the Spectacle.
-In its limited sense, spectacle means the mass media, which are "its most glaring superficial manifestation."
+The Spectacle is a central notion in situationist theory, developed by Guy Debord in his 1967 book The Society of the Spectacle.
+In a limited sense, spectacle includes the mass media, which are "its most glaring superficial manifestation."
 Debord said that the society of the spectacle came to existence in the late 1920s.

 The critique of the spectacle is a development and application of Karl Marx's concept of fetishism of commodities, reification and alienation, and the way it was reprised by György Lukács in 1923.
 In the society of the spectacle, the commodities rule the workers and the consumers instead of being ruled by them.
 The consumers are passive subjects that contemplate the reified spectacle.

 As early as 1958, in the situationist manifesto, Debord described official culture as a "rigged game", where conservative powers forbid subversive ideas to have direct access to the public discourse.
 Such ideas get first trivialized and sterilized, and then they are safely incorporated back within mainstream society, where they can be exploited to add new flavors to old dominant ideas.
 This technique of the spectacle is sometimes called recuperation, and its counter-technique is the détournement.